MDAnalysis/waterdynamics/README.md

 ### Copyright

-The waterdynamics source code is hosted at https://github.com/MDAnalysis/waterdynamics and is available under the GNU General Public License, version 2 (see the file [LICENSE](https://github.com/MDAnalysis/waterdynamics/blob/main/LICENSE)).
+The waterdynamics source code is hosted at https://github.com/MDAnalysis/waterdynamics and is available under the Lesser GNU General Public License, version 2.1 or later (see the file [LICENSE](https://github.com/MDAnalysis/waterdynamics/blob/main/LICENSE)).

 Copyright (c) 2023, MDAnalysis